 About the Michael Marks Awards

 The Michael Marks Awards for Poetry Pamphlets were established in 2009 and now include four awards and a Poets in Residence program.
-From their inception, the Awards have aimed both to promote the pamphlet form and to enable poets and publishers to develop.
-The Awards celebrate the poetry pamphlet as central to innovation in UK poetry and offer prizes for: ‘Poetry Pamphlet’ and ‘Publisher’ (£5,000 each), ‘Illustration’ (£1,000) and ‘Poetry Pamphlet in a Celtic Language’ (£1,000).
+From their inception, the Awards have aimed both to promote the pamphlet form and to enable poets and publishers to develop and to continue creating.
+The Awards celebrate the poetry pamphlet as central to UK poetry and offer prizes for: ‘Poetry Pamphlet’ and ‘Publisher’ (£5,000 each), ‘Illustration’ (£1,000) and ‘Poetry Pamphlet in a Celtic Language’ (£1,000).
 Two places on the Poets in Residence program in Greece, which includes a cultural tour, are also awarded.
 The Awards are funded entirely by the Michael Marks Charitable Trust.

 History of the Awards

 The Awards were founded in 2009 by the Michael Marks Charitable Trust, in a collaboration with the British Library, which continues to this day.
 At this point, and until 2016, there were two Awards: for ‘Poetry Pamphlet’ and ‘Publisher’.
 The inaugural 2009 Awards were presented in partnership with the Poetry Book Society.